 Greater Yellowstone Adventure Exhibits at the Draper Natural History Museum

 Draper Natural History Museum exhibits focus on the ecology and natural history of the Greater Yellowstone Ecosystem.
-Collectively, the Draper Museum exhibit galleries are presented as the “Greater Yellowstone Adventure,” which includes three, large, interconnected and immersive galleries: Expedition Trailhead, Alpine-to-Plains Trail, and the exhibition Monarch of the Skies: The Golden Eagle in Greater Yellowstone and the American West, which opened in June 2018.
+Collectively, the Draper Museum exhibit galleries are presented as the “Greater Yellowstone Adventure,” which includes three, large, interconnected and immersive galleries: Expedition Trailhead, Alpine-to-Plains Trail, plus the exhibition Monarch of the Skies: The Golden Eagle in Greater Yellowstone and the American West.

 Immerse yourself in the sights, sounds, and even smells of the Greater Yellowstone Ecosystem in our highly interactive exhibits.
 Around every corner is a new discovery.